mirego/encore/README.md

 ### Inclusion

 Encore can handle model associations.
-For example, let's include the `author` in the code sample above.
+For example, let’s include the `author` in the code sample above.

 ```ruby
 Encore::Serializer::Instance.new(@comments, include: 'author')
 ```

-Since we don't want all associations to be exposed, we also need to allow the serializer to include the association.
+Since we don’t want all associations to be exposed, we also need to allow the serializer to include the association.
 To do so, we need to update the `CommentSerializer`.

 ```ruby
 class CommentSerializer < Encore::Serializer::Base